Yilinista/evaluate_convos/llm_human_agreement/README.md

 We analyzed empathy ratings across four dimensions (emotional reactions, explorations, interpretations, overall empathy) on a 0-2 scale.
 Human evaluators rated 55 conversations total: 28 from Set 1 and 27 from Set 2.

-**Two correlation methods:**
-1. **Dimension average**: Calculate Spearman correlation for each dimension separately, then average
+**Method:** We use dimension-average Spearman correlation (calculate correlation for each dimension separately, then average) to match the original study approach.
-2. **Overall correlation**: Pool all scores and calculate single correlation

 ## Structure